 Tipping: Most restaurants and hotels in Vietnam now add a five to ten percent service charge to their bills.
 In top hotels porters expect a small tip.
 Hired drivers and guides are usually tipped, and it is customary to round up the bill for taxi drivers in the cities.
 Tipping is not generally expected, but some small change for most services is appreciated.

 Safety Information: Vietnam is relatively safe travel destination and violent crime is uncommon.
-That said, petty crime can be an issue; pick-pocketing is rife and in Ho Chi Minh City (Saigon) drive-by purse snatching is a common trick.
-Be wary with your belongings when in crowds and on public transport.
-It is best to leave valuables in a secure hotel safe and avoid obvious displays of wealth.
-During the monsoon season (usually between June and October) the country is prone to serious flooding and typhoons (until December), particularly the Mekong Delta and Central Region, try stay aware of the weather forecasted for the areas you are traveling to.
+Petty crime can be an issue in Ho Chi Minh City (Saigon) and other large cities and tourist hot spots, so visitors should be wary with their belongings when in crowds and on public transport.
+Travellers are advised to leave valuables in their hotel safe and avoid obvious displays of wealth.
+During the monsoon season (usually between June and October) the country is prone to serious flooding and typhoons (until December), particularly the Mekong Delta and Central Region.

-Local Customs: Try dress modestly when away from the beaches (shoulders covered and shorts below the knee) and avoid excessive public displays of affection.
+Local Customs: Travellers should try to dress modestly when away from the beaches (shoulders covered and shorts below the knee) and avoid excessive public displays of affection.
 Shoes must be removed on entering religious sites and a donation is expected when visiting a temple or pagoda.
 Photography is restricted at ports, harbours and airports, and it is polite to ask permission before taking photographs of people, especially of ethnic minorities.
-Never leave chopsticks sticking upright in a bowl of rice as it has strong connotations to death.
-Use your hand as apposed to pointing with your finger.
+Visitors should never leave chopsticks sticking upright in a bowl of rice as it has strong connotations with death.
+Travellers should use a hand as opposed to pointing with a finger.

 Business: Business practices in Vietnam are conducted in a similar fashion to those of China, Japan and Korea rather than their Southeast Asian counterparts.
 Pride and tact are important to bear in mind, as practices tend to be formalised more so than in Western countries.
 Often it is best to be introduced rather than approach the person with whom business is intended for fear of suspicion.
 Negotiations and settlements may take longer as the Vietnamese like to examine contracts thoroughly.
 Formal dress is common but in summer months the dress tends to be more casual.
 It is important to be on time for business appointments as the Vietnamese consider lateness rude.
 The person is always addressed as Mr., Mrs., and Ms., followed by their personal name (not family name), unless otherwise referred; it is worth finding out in advance.
 Shaking hands with both hands is the most respectful greeting although bowing is still popular among the older population, and meetings always begin with the exchange of business cards, which should be given and received with both hands; each person expects to receive one, so be sure to bring a vast supply.
 Business hours are typically 8am to 5pm Monday to Friday with an hour taken at lunch, and 8am to 11.30am on Saturdays.